 If you explore the Lists & Segments tab of our account, you will see and be able to create both lists and segments:

-- Lists are used by almost all ESPs -- they're a collection people's email addresses grouped under an identifiable label; you can add people to a list manually, or people can join a list themselves by subscribing through a form
+- Lists are used by almost all ESPs — they're a collection of people's email addresses grouped under an identifiable label; you can add people to a list manually, or people can join a list themselves by subscribing through a form

 Lists are used for growing an audience that you can then keep in touch with through automated flows and campaigns.

 Segments can be used to help with a variety of additional marketing efforts:

 - List cleaning

 One example, people who have received but not opened your last 20 emails should be segmented out of the main list you send to.

 Build a segment of people who bought a specific product but have not purchased one or more related products.

 Build a segment of people who have never purchased from a specific category or visited certain pages on your website.

 Build a segment of people who have spent over a certain threshold.